wassname/scrape_r_rational/data/cache2/ks0koy.md

 > 4. Exploration of options (coughArmageddoncough)
 > 5. The Final Frontier/A man's romance etc
 > 6. Discovery of other habitable planets
+>
 > I'd say the two top reasons are fear of something going wrong with this planet, and a very human desire to expand and explore.
+>
 > All the advantages that you mentioned could be lost to meteor strike, alien invasion, nuclear war etc, and the disadvantages can be overcome with technology OR are lesser disadvantages compared to alien invasion or nuclear war.
+>
 > So yeah, advantages and disadvantages are very much dependent on the situation NOW, which could change at any time, leading to the pressure that you mentioned.

+> **u/cae_jones** [+1]  (10 hours later)
 >

-> **u/cae_jones** [+1] *
->
 > Early space colonization (read: now-ish if SpaceX and Artimas work out) is basically a loop: get cheaper launch, build space industry, get cheaper launch, get cheaper space industry, repeat.
 You're basically colonizing space to make it cheaper to colonize space.
 The only resource that space has in particular abundance is energy (mostly Solar), and getting that to the ground with any efficiency worth the cost is beyond what we're presently capable of.
+>
 > Most of the advantages I can think of could be accomplished in part by better colonization of Earth.
 And the past century and a half leave me doubting that people would be especially interested in doing that on the scale necessary to make a difference.
+>
 > There comes a point when space-travel gets cheap enough that enough people will say "Why not?".
 What I keep running into is space-pessimists assuming that the pre-Starship launch costs are either insurmountable, or costly enough to surmount so as to effectively be insurmountable.
 Yet we have more billionaires than ever, and they keep getting richer.
 Whatever other things that might mean, it does mean that the costs for the lowest-hanging fruit in launch cost reduction are becoming affordable to *someone*.
 I would assume that space colonization futures are those in which the likes of the SpaceX Starship actually work as invisioned, because as invisioned, a fleet of those, plus light industry on the Moon, *will* bring down costs to the point that space tourism becomes affordable to far more people than at present.
 And even if SpaceX and Starship specifically fail, the concepts are sound.
+>
 > The question then becomes: why live on Mars? ...
 I really don't know.
 Sure, you can have resources from the ground, rather than shipped in ... but Mars will still need *some* things shipped in (nitrogen?).
 If you have that, then you're just as well burrowing into an asteroid and building a custom habitat without worrying about sandstorms.
 Colonizing Mars without being dependent on Earth requires colonizing several other places, even if the other places are just exploited by robots.
 There is plenty of space within the orbit of Earth's Moon, and you can ship in materials from elsewhere in the Solar System without sending people there.
+>
 > Colonizing the Moon seems more likely than colonizing Antarctica, because Lunar industry makes everything in space cheaper, but beyond Lunar orbit, I see it being mostly Musk-type motivations that get things started.
 Maybe it snowballs from there, because without Earth, it kinda has to.
 But Earth will remain the heart of civilization.
+>
 > In summary: costs can be reduced a great deal, if someone wants to badly enough.
 Industrializing the Moon opens up affordable exploitation of space resources, and that makes everything cheaper.
 Colonizing Mars still sounds weird, but rich eccentrists gonna eccenter.

+> **u/zorianteron** [+1]  (13 hours later)
 >

-> **u/zorianteron** [+1] *
->
 > Earth small.
 Space big.
+>
 > Me want a quadrillion humans.
 A quadrillion humans not fit on earth.
 Not enough biomass on earth for a quadrillion, maybe.
 But a quadrillion possible if turn asteroids into humans and houses.
->

->> **u/Stumpy_Bumpo** [+1]  *Sunshine Regiment**
+>> **u/Stumpy_Bumpo** [+1]  *Sunshine Regiment* (23 hours later)
 >>
 >> Grak think proposal adequate.
 Will colonize.
->>

-> **u/Freevoulous** [+1] *
+> **u/Freevoulous** [+1]  (13 hours later)
 >
 > **Capitalism.**
+>
 > Space if full of rare (on Earth) metals and ores.
 In time, it will be more economical to mine the asteroids and moons rather than the Earth, and whole industries will be moved there.
+>
 > This will encourage people to move with the jobs, since automating the economy at these distances would be awkward.
+>
 > Soon enough, there will be a whole industry in making space habitats for space employees, and not late after we will realise that these habitats can be made objectively better than living on Earth, since you can design them from first principles.
+>
 > **Politics.**
+>
 > Space is the final Frontier, if you hate your government, and have enough money to build a habitat on say, Ganimede, you can just fuck off to Ganimede and spend the rest of your life as a Space Libertarian Cyborg Corporate Baron.
+>
 > Now, if you merge Capitalism+Politics into one, you have helluva incentive.

+> **u/Sonderjye** [+1]  (14 hours later)
 >

-> **u/Sonderjye** [+1] *
->
 > Humans are genetically\[edit: I suppose it could be a memetic evolution as well though the point still stands\] wired to want to explore (and colonize) new places.
 If that wasn't the case humanity would have spread throughout the entire planet.
 Without any other information than the fact that humanity spread from Africa to literally everywhere on the planet almost no matter how inhospitable I would predict that they had a want of colonizing space as well.
+>
 > Rationality doesn't have anything to do with the goals you have only the method you use to acquire them and what you are listing are simply challenges to overcome to achieve the goals..
+>
 > Given that it's perfectly rational to have an intrinsic goal of exploring space for the sake of exploring space.
 If you're looking for instrumental reasons to conquer space you have to tell me what intrinsic goals you're trying to reach.
 One example of a goal pair is: if one had a goal to safekeep humanity it might be useful to colonize space in order to avoid the descruction of a single planet(i.e. by a big meteor) to destroy the entire species.

+> **u/eaglejarl** [+1]  (17 hours later)
 >

-> **u/eaglejarl** [+1] *
+> Some of these were mentioned by other people but I will consolidate:
 >
-> Some of these were mentioned by other people but I will consolidate:
 > * Wanderlust
 > * Scientific curiosity related to things not easily studied through a telescope
 > * Scientific curiosity related to things that cannot safely be created on earth (e.g. AI